1. About bisacodyl

 Never take 2 doses at the same time.
 Never take an extra dose to make up for a forgotten one.

 What if I take too much?

-Taking an extra dose of bisacodyl by accident is unlikely to harm you.
+Taking an extra dose of bisacodyl is unlikely to harm you.
 You may get diarrhoea and stomach pain, but this should get better within a day or two.